AsyrilSA/log-viewer/README.md

 - [ ] translation (i18n)
 - [ ] add support for multiline log entry (currently one line in the file = one log entry)
 - [ ] remove menu title and add top space when collapsed
-- [ ] Remove title above log tables
+- [x] Remove title above log tables
-- [ ] Optimize the import by etracting data during import and not on each page (move the informations in the logStore)
+- [ ] Optimize the import by extracting data during import and not on each page (move the informations in the logStore)
 - [ ] Extract information from metadata and display them on the base page
 - [ ] create a filter store to have the filters saved between pages
-- [ ] Correct filter height when selecting a log loglevel
+- [x] Correct filter height when selecting a log loglevel
 - [ ] Add an option to go to page with the filter when clicking on a chart
+- [ ] fix the column size of the q-table

 ## Development